fboucquez/symbol-bootstrap/docs/start.md

   $ symbol-bootstrap start

 OPTIONS
+  -a, --args=args
+      Add extra arguments to the docker-compose up command.
+Check out https://docs.docker.com/compose/reference/up.

+  -a, --assembly=assembly
+      An optional assembly type, example "dual" for testnet

+  -b, --build
-  -a, --assembly=assembly                 An optional assembly type, example "dual" for testnet -b, --build                             If provided, docker-compose will run with -b (--build)
+      If provided, docker-compose will run with -b (--build)

+  -c, --customPreset=customPreset
-  -c, --customPreset=customPreset         External preset file.
-Values in this file will override the provided presets
+      External preset file.
+Values in this file will override the provided presets (optional)

-                                          (optional)
+  -d, --detached

-  -d, --detached                          If provided, docker-compose will run with -d (--detached) and this command
-                                          will wait unit server is running before returning
+      If provided, docker-compose will run with -d (--detached) and this command will wait unit server is running before returning

+  -h, --help
-  -h, --help                              It shows the help of this command.
+      It shows the help of this command.

+  -p, --preset=(bootstrap|testnet|light)
-  -p, --preset=(bootstrap|testnet|light)  [default: bootstrap] the network preset
+      [default: bootstrap] the network preset

+  -r, --reset
-  -r, --reset                             It resets the configuration generating a new one
+      It resets the configuration generating a new one

-  -s, --service=service                   To start a particular docker compose service by name, example rest-gateway,
-                                          db, node-peer-0
+  -t, --target=target

-  -t, --target=target                     [default: target] the target folder
+      [default: target] The target folder where the symbol-bootstrap network is generated

-  -t, --timeout=timeout                   [default: 60000] If running in detached mode, how long before timing out (in
-                                          MS)
+  -u, --user=user

-  -u, --user=user                         [default: current] User used to run docker images when creating configuration
-                                          files like certificates or nemesis block. "current" means the current user.
+      [default: current] User used to run docker images when creating configuration files like certificates or nemesis block. "current" means the current user.

+  --healthCheck
+      It checks if the services created with docker compose are up and running.

+      - Whether the docker containers are running.
+      - Whether the services' exposed ports are listening.
+      - Whether the rest gateways' /node/health are OK.

+      The health check process handles 'repeat' and custom 'openPort' services.

+  --report
-  --report                                It generates reStructuredText (.rst) reports describing the configuration of
+      It generates reStructuredText (.rst) reports describing the configuration of each node.

-                                          each node.
+  --resetData

-  --resetData                             It reset the database and node data but keeps the generated configuration,
-                                          keys, voting tree files and block 1
+      It reset the database and node data but keeps the generated configuration, keys, voting tree files and block 1

+  --timeout=timeout
+      [default: 60000] If running in detached mode, how long before timing out (in milliseconds)

 EXAMPLES
   $ symbol-bootstrap start